 Beyond the work of Dawn M. Ellis & Associates, Dawn Ellis has contributed significant research to the fields of arts and humanities, education, and policy.
 Her research contributions include work with the President's Committee on the Arts and the Humanities publications from the Clinton Administration:

-Creative America: A Report to the President (1997): As part of the small research team, Dawn shaped the education and technology sections and developed a synthesis structure for the report.
-The report met President Clinton?s charge to identify ways for the public and private sector to strengthen the nation's cultural life.
+(1997): As part of the small research team, Dawn shaped the education and technology sections and developed a synthesis structure for the report.
+The report met President Clinton's charge to identify ways for the public and private sector to strengthen the nation's cultural life.
 It led to large scale American collaborations across private and public sectors on research (including work on cultural capital, arts education, and the creative sector and the economy); technology, content, and standardized library digitization; preservation of sculptures, dance, movies, and digital media; and national celebration of the American experience.